 Hard work, long hours, and grueling tasks are something we are capable of as long as it is wrapped in inspiration, creativity, high energy, and appreciation.

 I would challenge you to not blame the “work” on your high attrition rates, or low satisfaction scores.
 I would focus on what you are doing to drive connection, energy, and celebration of successes.
 Bring laughter back into the office, create a space for innovation and creativity, and foster inclusion of relationships and ownership.
 Allow your team to see the impact of their work and how it connects with the greater vision of your organization.

 Routinely when someone says they are dissatisfied with their work what they actually mean is, I am uninspired, I am feeling taken advantage of or, I no longer derive energy from the place I spend most of my time.
 The problem is, they link the job duties with the culture so end up leaving both.
 This is where you come in, it is the responsibility of the leader to create an atmosphere in which talented trained people are inspired to thrive.

 As the landscape of work changes i.e. working from home, hybrid meetings, and increased diversity and cultural exposure, the challenge will be how to create a working platform and energy connection when such diversity exists.

 Some Ideas to Think About:

 I was recently introduced to the idea of working in 6-week cycles rather than annual goals.
-This gives your team an opportunity to be nimble, innovative, react to changes within the industry, it keeps your vision attainable and allows for frequent celebrations (very important!)
+This gives your team an opportunity to be nimble, and innovative, react to changes within the industry, keeps your vision attainable, and allows for frequent celebrations (very important!)
 Here is the pdf of the book Shape Up which reviews this concept.

 Andy Stanley interviewed Sangram Vajre on the idea of creating and integrating “belongship”, this is an excellent interview and inspiring perspective.